Calvin: I kinda like it. Interesting percussion section.

 - The Renaissance (1400s—1600s) — Characterized by densely polyphonic vocal music (and we do mean dense, like this 40-part motet by Thomas Tallis) in styles that we might find hard to relate to today, although most find it more approachable than the medieval stuff.
 Though a lot of the music was composed for churches, secular forms such as the madrigal and the chanson (much of it composed for wealthy patrons) were also widespread, to the point where the differences between secular and religious music became blurred, much to the consternation of clergymen.
 Major figures include Guillaume Dufay, Josquin des Prez, Nicolas Gombert, Giovanni Pierluigi da Palestrina, Giaches De Wert, and Carlo Gesualdo, among many, many others.
 This period is also the first to have an appreciable amount of surviving instrumental music, much of it quite complex, for both solo and ensemble.

 - The Classical Era (or Classical Period, not to be confused with Classical Mythology) (c.
 1730 to c.
 1820) — Think of Wolfgang Amadeus Mozart and Ludwig van Beethoven.
 While counterpoint was still respected, this era saw the growth of homophony, or having a melody on top of a chord-based accompaniment.
-Joseph Haydn was very influential in the development of the sonata form, which became a dominant musical form in this period.
-The piano replaced the harpsichord as the dominant keyboard instrument, and music became increasingly independent of religious activity.
+Joseph Haydn was very influential in the development of sonata form, which became a dominant type of musical structure in this period.note The piano replaced the harpsichord as the dominant keyboard instrument, and music became increasingly independent of religious activity.
 Concertos began sharing the stage with symphonies.
 Music also began to be written for ensembles such as the traditional string quartet.
 Again, Haydn was very influential here: he wrote so many good symphonies and quartets that later composers felt that they had to prove themselves by tackling the same forms.

 Unless you're making a conscious effort, ninety percent of the classical music that you actually hear will come from the Late Baroque, Classical, Romantic, and early 20th Century Periods.
 The Early Music (Medieval/Renaissance) and late 20th century scenes are pretty disconnected from mainstream classical music and have their own specialised performing ensembles and record labels.